Leaders must set clear priorities for success in the post-pandemic world

 Plaque for Captain Khan that hangs on the Rotunda at UVA.

-Several years ago I participated in Veteran’s Day activities at a local elementary school.
+Several years ago, I participated in Veteran’s Day activities at a local elementary school.
 At that event, I shared the story of Captain Khan with the students.
 I explained the circumstances of his death and described three reasons why I believe he is a true American hero.
 It seems appropriate to share them this Memorial Day.

 Captain Khan’s actions demonstrate three hero-like qualities

-Captain Khan’s parents doing an interview.
+Captain Khan’s parents tell his story

 In a twist of fate, my family used to live in the same house that the Khans owned when their son died.
-After we moved in I met his family, and we exchanged letters multiple times.
+After we moved in, I met his family, and we exchanged letters multiple times.
 I will share that part of the story at another time.
 This blog post is about honoring a hero, Captain Humayun Khan, so I will end here.

 There is no greater love than to lay down one’s life for one’s friends.